coburnw/python-vxi11-server/README.md

 A VXI-11 Server implementation in Python that allows your BeagleBone Black or possibly Raspberry PI to apear as a VXI-11 device.

-VXI-11 is an instrument control protocol for accessing laboratory devices such as signal generators, power meters, and oscilloscope, over ethernet.
+VXI-11 is an instrument control protocol for accessing laboratory devices such as signal generators, power meters, and oscilloscopes over ethernet.

 python-vxi11-server makes your Beagle Bone Black or other linux/python enabled device work as a VXI-11 ethernet instrument.
 Coupled with python-vxi11 on the client side, controlling your device over ethernet is seamless with your other VXI-11 devices.